councilofelders/numerbay/docs/docs/tutorial-basics/sell-a-product.md

 :::

-### Reward coupons
+### Reward coupons on sale
 If you want to reward coupons to buyers meeting certain conditions, tick the **Reward coupons to buyers** box and configure as shown below.

+You can also [create coupons manually](/docs/tutorial-basics/sell-a-product#create-coupons-manually) for specific users.

 <img alt="Listing Coupon Specs" src="/img/tutorial/listingCouponSpecs.png" width="800"/>

 * Min spend for reward
     - Minimum spend in NMR required for the currently edited product to reward the buyer with a coupon
     - This is not the min spend for the actual coupon rewarded
-* Applicable products:
-    - Your *other* listings that the rewarded coupon can be applied to
+* Applicable products: Your listings that the rewarded coupons can be applied to
-    - The currently edited product is always included in the applicable products list
 * Discount %: 0-100 integer, 100 being free
 * Max discount: Maximum discount cap in NMR for the rewarded coupons
 * Min spend for redemption: Minimum spend in NMR required for the applicable products in order for a buyer to use the rewarded coupons